pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-structuring-pulumi-projects/index.md

 Finally, there is the consideration of what happens in the event of human error, and limiting the so-called "blast radius."
 With a single project, _all_ the resources in that project are within the blast radius---all of them could potentially be affected in the event of human error.
 Using separate Pulumi projects can limit the blast radius.
 It's not something that should drive the decision all by itself, but it _is_ a factor to be considered.

+In some ways, the decision points for single vs. multiple projects are analogous to the decision points for monolith vs. microservice: independent scaling and flexibility versus simplicity.

 _In general, most customers end up using multiple Pulumi projects per use case._ As you've seen, though, there are a number of factors that influence that decision and will affect how many projects end up in use.

 ## Moving forward with Zephyr